ibm-cloud-docs/openshift/openshift_worker_add.md

     ```
     {: pre}

 2. Resize the worker pool by designating the number of worker nodes that you want to deploy in each zone.
 The minimum value is 2.
+For more information, see [What is the smallest size cluster that I can make?](/docs/openshift?topic=openshift-faqs#smallest_cluster).
     ```
     ibmcloud oc worker-pool resize --cluster <cluster_name_or_ID> --worker-pool <pool_name>  --size-per-zone <number_of_workers_per_zone>
     ```